 By Stephen Thomas

-Stephen Thomas has public policy experience in state government and regulatory compliance experience in the private sector.
-He has a Master of Jurisprudence degree from St. Mary’s University School of Law in Compliance, Business Law, and Risk.
+Stephen Thomas has public policy experience in state government and regulatory compliance experience in the private sector, reinforced with a Master of Jurisprudence degree from St. Mary’s University School of Law in Compliance, Business Law, and Risk.